trackmania-rl/tmrl/readme/tuto_library.md

 `standalone` can be set to `True` for deployment, in which case the `RolloutWorker` will not attempt to connect to the `Server`.

-Finally, `crc_debug` is a hack we use for debugging our pipelines, it is not really supported and you can ignore it
+Finally, `crc_debug` is a useful tool for debugging your pipeline.
+We will see how to use it at the end of this tutorial, you can ignore it for now.

-### Instantiate and run:
+### Instantiate and run a worker:

 Now we can instantiate a `RolloutWorker`: